All Episodes

 The British lied.

-This is so similar to the economic malaise which we find ourselves in.
+How is it the people, this is so similar to the economic malaise which we find ourselves in.

-How is it the very people who were as responsible for quote unquote the Iraq war, the Democrats who voted for it, and also responsible for Fannie and Freddie igniting the fire storm of economic recession?
+How is it the very people who were as responsible for quote-unquote the Iraq war, the Democrats who voted for it, and also responsible for Fannie and Freddie igniting the firestorm of economic recession?

 How is it that those people are now in charge telling us how we're going to get out from under this?